6 Sand Hill Road, Suite 301, Flemington, NJ 08822

 • Keep diet soft.

-Dr. Sansevere and his staff wish you a smooth and pleasant recovery.
+Our team of Surgeons and their staff wish you a smooth and pleasant recovery.
 Following these instructions will assist in your post operative healing.
 If you have any questions please call the office during office hours for a faster response.
 A 24-hour answering service is available for after hours contact with the doctor.